-When we think of leaving a legacy for our family, we often think about leaving behind an inheritance of wealth, investments, property, jewelry, etc.
+When we think about leaving a legacy to our family, we often think about leaving behind an inheritance of wealth, investments, property, jewelry, etc.

 This accumulation of wealth is left with the intent to give the family something to fall back on.
 And while all these things are good, they are simply that.
 Just things.

 What I’ve come to learn is that leaving a legacy is more than these things.
 It is more than money, investments and property.
 It’s leaving a legacy of moral stability that will affect the minds and hearts of our children’s, children’s, and children.